Holyfivr/Fivers-Frosthaven-Trainer/STRATEGY.md

 ### 3. Spring Boot & Thymeleaf UI
 *   **Structure:**
-    *   **Web Interface:** The application runs as a local web server.
+    *   **JavaFX:** The application uses Spring Boot to create a desktop application with a web-based UI.
     *   **Thymeleaf Templates:** HTML files in `src/main/resources/templates` render the UI.
     *   **Controllers:** Spring MVC controllers handle user interactions (saving, editing) and communicate with the Service layer.

 <hr>

 ## <center>Project Structure</center>
-This structure reflects the current state of the project.
+This structure reflects the current state of the project. (obviously subject to change)

 <pre>
 ┐<u><b>src</b></u>